You can bring a motion on consent at any time, even before a case conference.

 You may also need to fill out:

-- Form 35.1: Affidavit in Support of a Claim for Custody and Access, if your agreement is about custody or access and if you haven’t already filed this form with the court.
+- Form 35.1: Affidavit (decision-making responsibility, parenting time, contact), if your agreement is about decision-making responsibility or parenting time and if you haven’t already filed this form with the court.
+Decision-making responsibility and parenting time used to be called custody and access.
 You have to answer some personal questions about your family situation and tell the court about your suggested parenting plan.

 - Form 13: Financial Statement or Form 13.1: Financial Statement, if your agreement is about child support, spousal support, or dividing property.
 You have to give information about your finances such as your income, living expenses, and assets and debts.